Can I be assaulted by my boyfriend, girlfriend, spouse, or acquaintance?

 Take steps to preserve any evidence of the assault.
 Victims should not: urinate, douche, bathe, brush your teeth, wash your hands, change clothes, or eat or drink, as these actions can wash away evidence of the assault.
 Bring a change of clothes for the forensic exam; the clothes you wore during the assault will likely be kept as evidence.

 Victims can benefit greatly by talking with a trained and confidential professional.
-Clarke Counseling Services are available on campus in the upstairs part of the Student Activity Center (SAC), down the hallway on the left.
+Clarke Counseling Services are available on campus in the lower level of Mary Josita Hall.
 Riverview Center, Dubuque’s sexual violence support center, is available 24/7 at their hotline – (888)557-0310.

 The Student Life office can provide support and assistance with academic and housing needs, and can help file a report if you wish to do so.